 One such industry that has tried, tested and achieved significant business growth with digital marketing is Real Estate and there is more to come in 2018.
 The last decade has witnessed a lot of real estate activity in the online space.
 A lot of property buyers and sellers do vigorous research online before they ultimately make the purchase or sell the property offline.
 Hence, making sure you have a strong online presence is of utmost importance to make your brand name stand out in the real estate industry.

-So, what makes digital marketing such a vital tool for developers and home seekers alike and how is it going to progress going forward?
+So, what makes digital marketing for real estate such a vital tool for developers and home seekers alike and how is it going to progress going forward?
 To find out, let’s take a flashback to how it all began.

 Real Estate and the Internet of Things